gustavofds/dev-test/README.md

 ## Front-end
+It was intended to develop a frontend with React + ContextAPI and connect it to the backend, but because of lack of time it was not posible to finish it on time.

 # Evaluation
 ### How I'd like to be evaluated
-I'd like to be evaluated considering programming logic, fluency with JavaScript/Node/MongoDB and general architecture.
+I'd like to be evaluated considering programming logic, fluency with JavaScript/Node/MongoDB, creativity in solving problems and general architecture.

 ### Topics that I wish to exclude from evaluation
-Due to time restrictions, it was not possible to implement testing, more advance web design in the frontend and jwt authentication.
+Due to time restrictions, it was not possible to implement and connect the front-end, testing and more advanced features like jwt authentication for login.
+So I'd like to keep it out of the evaluation process, if it's possible.